-When I had children of my own they became my world, my love and connection.
-Yet as the years went by the panic set it.
+When I had children of my own they became my world.
+Yet as the years went by the panic set in.
 They were getting older, more independant… one day they would fly the nest.
 They weren’t mine to keep and the anticipated void was unbearable.
 I was mourning their loss even before they had left.
 I desperately needed a life beyond my children.

 That was when it all changed.

-Always happiest close to nature I first trained as a florist.
-I had always loved flowers for their sense of peace and I was drawn to their beauty.
-And although the colour combinations were breathtaking I soon realised that colour wasn’t enough.
-I preferred nature at it’s most raw and natural; it’s abstract qualities feeding an endless curiosity just as they had when I was a child.
+Always happiest close to nature I decided to become a florist.
+I had always loved flowers for their sense of peace and I was drawn to their colour and intricate detail.
+But I soon realised that I preferred nature at it’s most raw and natural; it’s abstract qualities feeding an endless curiosity just as they had when I was a child.

-I already had a passion for drawing and this led me to train as a fine artist.
-Something which was on my bucket list of dreams.
+I already had a passion for drawing and this led me to train as a fine artist; something which had always felt like an impossible dream.
 And it was at university that I regained an affinity with looking closely, a necessity for good drawing skills.
 Naturally I turned to nature for my inspiration.

 Untamed nature stops me in my tracks.
 I feel captivated as if it were a silent metaphore for life and a search for meaning.
-It is seemingly so insignificant and overlooked in the world, and yet posessing abundant beauty.
+It is seemingly so insignificant and overlooked in the world, and yet providing a sense of connection and wonder.
 I want the world to notice, because the connection is so deep and abiding.
 For me the external landscape and the internal landscape are the same.
-I love reaching a sense of both in my paintings and for them to go on to be loved by others is truly magical.
+I love reaching a sense of both in my paintings.

 WHAT I DO